 I am an Oxiclean user.
 I have hard water and I had problems with ammonia burns and stink.
 Added this to my routine and it solved those issues for me.
 It is also great at removing stains on cloth.
 To remove stains fill your washer or tub with water and add clean but stained diapers.
 If your washer doesn’t have a soak cycle, just add water in a wash and then stop the washer.
 Add one scoop of Oxiclean; agitate or stir a little to mix it in and then let it sit overnight.
 Rinse with hot water in washer once or twice to remove Oxiclean.

 If one cycle in the sun doesn’t do it, I repeat the process but add lemon juice this time.
 Just take the insert or diaper and re-wet in the sink.
 Wring out the water.
 Now take plain old all natural lemon juice (can be found in the juice isle of any grocery store) and pour a little directly onto the remaining stains.
 Place the damp insert back into your sunny location and walk away.
 Usually by the time it’s dry your stain will be totally gone.
-You should rinse or wash these inserts again as the lemon juice would burn if put directly onto little one.
-Did you know that lemon juice can also be used to disinfect cloth diapers?
-Here is the post again with all the great disinfecting info!
+You should wash these inserts again as the lemon juice would burn if put directly onto little one.

 I honestly really don’t recommend bleach.
 It’s because I feel there are just safer things to use that will get the job done.
 I know lots of people use bleach with success.
 But be aware bleach is very harsh.
-It will wear out elastic and other fabrics much faster than need be.
+It will wear out elastic and other fabrics much faster than need be and seems like overkill for just stain removal.

 Please remember, if after all this you are still unable to remove a stain, it won’t affect a diapers function at all.
 The only harm is that it will lower its resale value as many people don’t like purchasing cloth diapers with stains.